 The same can be said about the metrical pattern.
 It is also consistent in that each line contains four sets of two beats.
 The first of these is unstressed, and the second is stressed.
 This pattern is known as iambic tetrameter.

 It is important to note the meaning behind the title, ‘At Grass,’ before beginning the poem.
 This phrase is generally used to refer to something, or someone, being retired or put to the side.
 In this case, it is quite literal as the racehorses have been “put to grass” and now spend their days grazing.
 One should begin this piece with an understanding that things were not always as they are now.

 We've analysed this poem twiceWe enjoyed ‘At Grass’ by Philip Larkin so much we analysed the poem twice, so be sure to read the second analysis to get a different interpretation.

 Summary of At Grass

 The poem begins with the speaker looking out over a field and noting how “they” are almost impossible to see at first.
-The ambiguity of “they” match with the speaker’s trouble in actually seeing them.
-The creatures’ references are of course the two racehorses which feature as the main characters of the poem.
-When at one point they were the center of everyone’s attention, now they are only seen by the speaker.
+The ambiguity of “they” match the speaker’s trouble in actually seeing them.
+The creatures’ references are, of course, the two racehorses which feature as the main characters of the poem.
+When at one point they were the centre of everyone’s attention, now they are only seen by the speaker.
 And even then, he sometimes finds it hard to spot them.

 You can read the full poem here.